.png-674b52368b309.jpg)

 class RegisteredUserController extends Controller{ // public function store(Request $request): RedirectResponse { // ... $tenant = Tenant::create([ 'name' => $request->name, ]); $tenant->domains()->create([ 'domain' => $request->subdomain . '.' . config('tenancy.central_domains')[0], 'domain' => $request->subdomain, ]); $user->tenants()->attach($tenant->id); event(new Registered($user)); Auth::login($user); return redirect('http://' . $request->subdomain . '.'. config('tenancy.central_domains')[0] . route('dashboard', absolute: false)); }}

-Finally, front-end assets: if, after successful registration, your assets for subdomain don't load well, you need to uncomment the ViteBundler
+Finally, front-end assets: if, after successful registration, your assets for subdomain don't load well, you need to uncomment the ViteBundler class in the configuration.

 config/tenancy.php: